MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 The variables pane shows the input and output variables passed to and from Power Automate desktop flows.
 It also displays all the variables used in the current desktop flow under **Flow variables**.

 Through this pane, you can search for variables, rename them, find their usages, pin them, and filter them by type.
-Filtering allows to select whether the filtering applies to pinned variables or not.
+Filtering allows you to select whether to apply it to the pinned variables or not.

 ![Screenshot of the variables pane.](media\variables-pane\variables-pane.png)